 After the next road (Wagner), the railbed is obstructed.
 It's close enough to the road that the property owners have taken an interest in ensuring that it isn't used.
 After Garvin Rd., when it heads away from Rt.
 11, it's open again.

 At this point, the railbed opens up again.
 It goes through to Bangor Station, which isn't really considered a separate place anymore.
-It's now Sample's Lumber (Dwyer's Home Improvement Center closed 8/04), which everyone says is in North Bangor.
+It's now Sample's Lumber (Update 8/04:Dwyer's Home Improvement Center closed), which everyone says is in North Bangor.
 There's no sign of the station anymore.
 Headed east past then-Dwyer's, I quickly ran into several inches of running water.
 Took off my sneakers, and waded through it.
 After about 100' of that nonsense, I came to the beaver dam that was causing the problem.
-The silly beaver had built his lodge right next to the railbed so he was rather surprised when I went wading past.
+The silly beaver had built his lodge right next to the railbed and was rather surprised when I went wading past.

 I made it to within about a kilometer of Wheeler Rd. but got so exhausted from pushing through ice storm debris (this was the summer of 1998) that I had to bail out and walk south through a farmer's field to the road.
 Next summer, when I picked up the trek at Wheeler Rd., the property owner had cleaned up all that brush so it's open again.
 I was able to backtrack to the point where I had given up.